orbitalquark/textadept/docs/api.md

 Converts string *text* from encoding *old* to encoding *new* using GNU libiconv, returning the string result.
+Raises an error if the encoding conversion failed.
 Valid encodings are [GNU libiconv's encodings][] and include:

   * European: ASCII, ISO-8859-{1,2,3,4,5,7,9,10,13,14,15,16}, KOI8-R, KOI8-U,